AlekhyaPajjuri/ternary/README.md

 The language is Turing-complete, making it theoretically capable of computing any computable function or simulating any other computational model, if given access to an unlimited amount of memory.

+The standard library consists of an I/O byte-stream, and the language supports memory read/write operations, conditional statements, and loops.

 ### Interpreter
 The main interpreter is written in under 30 lines of C++11.
 It reads instructions from standard input and then executes the sequence.
 There is no hard-coded limit on memory for tape frames.
 Faster, smaller, and less memory-intensive implementations are far more than likely possible.